LuisOlivaresJ/Pyportal/README.md

 To run the application simply navigate to the source code directory and run the following command:\
 `python GUI.py`

-Click on `open` button and load an image (a DICOM file) to perform one of the following test.
-If it is the fist time, the program will ask for a reference image, defined as a set up of 10 cm x 10 cm and a source to detector distance of 100 cm.
+Click on `open` button and slect the folder/directory with the images or DICOM files (with .dcm extension) to perform one test.
+If it is the fist time the program is running, it will ask for a reference image.
+Such image should be acquired with a set up of 10 cm x 10 cm field size and a source to detector distance of 100 cm.

 ## EPID positioning